jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/labinfo/module1.rst

 Begin by connecting to your lab environment portal.
 From the portal, you have a view of the components within the lab.

-From the portal find your `Win 10 Jumphost`, open using the RDP Access method.
+From the portal, find your `Win 10 Jumphost`, open using the RDP Access method.

 ..
 Warning:: You need to have Microsoft RDP protocol and application allowed to be executed to access external resources.
 RDP can be blocked with always-on VPN services or firewalls.

 Credentials for the `Win 10 Jumphost`:

-- Username:``student``
+- Username: ``student``
-- Password:``automation``
+- Password: ``automation``

 Task |labmodule|\.\ |labnum|\.2
 -------------------------------

-Familiarize yourself with the Remote Desktop, in this module we are going to be using a few tools provided in the jump host.
+Please familiarize yourself with the Remote Desktop, in this module we are going to be using a few tools provided in the jump host.

   |image2|